tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

 There are no issues with installing Arch Linux with the latest Archiso.

-The rest of the installation process can be followed with the official install guide.
+The rest of the installation process can be followed with the Installation guide.

 Hardware
 --------